Kuraiou/traitor/GETTING_STARTED.md

 Simply use `Traitor.build` or `Traitor.create` to use your defined traitors. `build` will just construct the object; `create` will, after building the object, call the save method defined by `Traitor::Config.save_method` to save the object.

+you can also use `Traitor.create_using(klass, alternate_create_method)` to create an object using a different method just for that particular instance.

 It is highly recommended that you prefer `build` whenever possible to avoid unnecessary database usage.